nickbreen/rules_unused_deps/NOTES.md

 register_toolchains("@rules_unused_deps//:all")
 ```

-Alternatively you can define your own toolchain and use the released JAR of the tool. **If you do not have a working
+Alternatively you can define your own toolchain and use the released JAR of the
-C++ toolchain available on your system, you must use this approach**.
+tool. **If you do not have a working C++ toolchain available on your system,
+you must use this approach**, at least until [a pre-built protoc binary](https://github.com/protocolbuffers/protobuf/issues/19558)
+is used.

 This avoids having to build the toolchain which depends on `@bazel_tools//src/main/protobuf/...`
-which suffers from `protoc`'s [extreme sensitivity](https://github.com/protocolbuffers/protobuf/issues/19558)
+which suffers from `protoc`'s [recompilation sensitivity](https://github.com/bazelbuild/bazel/issues/7095)
 to being cache-invalidated and rebuilt.

 ```